inbravo/aws-feature-set/README.md

 ### DynamoDB Features
 - Fast and flexible NoSQL database
-- Consistent, single digit millisecond latency.
+- Consistent, single digit millisecond latency
-- Fully managed DB – supports both document based & Key-value data models.
+- Fully managed DB
+- Supports both document based & Key-value data models
-- Great fit for mobile, IoT, web, gaming etc. applications.
+- Great fit for mobile, IoT, web, gaming etc. applications
 - Stored on SSDs
-- Stored on 3 geographically distinct DCs (not AZs).
-Built in redundancy
+- Stored on 3 geographically distinct DCs (not AZs)
+- Built in redundancy
-- Consistency
+- Eventual Consistent Reads
 	1. Eventual consistent reads - Consistency reached up to 1 second (default)
-2. Strongly Consistent reads - Consistency reached after writes to all copies are completed. <1 second Select type based on application needs
+	2. Strongly Consistent reads - Consistency reached after writes to all copies are completed. <1 second
+- Pricing
-- Pricing – Write Capacity Units and Read Capacity Units ($/hr.).
-Also Storage cost per month.
-You provision capacity in units/second.
-It can scale on the fly.
-Provisioned capacity.
+	- Write Capacity Units and Read Capacity Units ($/hr.)
+	- Also Storage cost per month.
+You provision capacity in units/second
-- Dynamo DB – Expensive for Writes.
-Cheap for Reads.
-Important point v/s RDS.
+	- It can scale on the fly.
+Provisioned capacity
-- You can dynamically add columns – without the need to update other rows with the column data.
-As this is no RDBMS.
+- You can dynamically add columns without the need to update other rows with the column data.
+As this is no RDBMS
 - Reserved capacity is available for DynamoDB as well

 ### RDS v/s DynamoDB
-- Use DynamoDB for Push button scaling.
-With RDS – to scale horizontally a new instance has to be created.
+- Use DynamoDB for push button scaling
+- Use RDS to scale horizontally a new instance has to be created
-- DynamoDB is cheap for writes and expensive for reads.
+- DynamoDB is cheap for writes and expensive for reads
 - Observe workload characteristics and decide
-- Use RDS if data requires joins and relationships.
+- Use RDS if data requires joins and relationships
 - In RDBMS database structure cannot be dynamically altered.
 With DynamoDB you can

 ## ![](https://github.com/inbravo/aws-feature-set/blob/master/images/aws/elasticache.png) [ElastiCache](https://aws.amazon.com/elasticache)